 What is the policy on pets?

-Pets are NOT allowed at the Ontario Science Centre.
+Pets are NOT allowed at the Japanese Canadian Cultural Centre.
 Please leave your pet in the comfort of home or with a trusted caregiver.
 Only service animals with proper identification are allowed in the building.
-Please note that the event will be crowded and this could be distressing to some animals as well.
+Please note that the event will be crowded and this could be distressing to some animals.
 We expect all attendees to be respectful of service animals and ask permission to pet them.
-If you have a service animal and they are not being treated appropriately, please ask our event crew for assistance.
+If you have a service animal and they are not being treated appropriately, please ask our convention crew for assistance.

 What is the cosplay policy/dress code?

-The Ontario Science Centre is a family friendly space.
+The Japanese Canadian Cultural Centre is a family friendly space and all clothing should be suitable for PG-13 or under.
 Cosplay is encouraged at our event, but all cosplay should provide adequate coverage.
-All areas that should be covered by a bathing suit need to be covered at all times at Pretty Heroes and the Toronto Sailor Moon Celebration as well as while in the Ontario Science Centre.
+All areas that should be covered by a bathing suit need to be covered at all times at Pretty Heroes as well as while in the Japanese Canadian Cultural Centre.
 If you are not adequately covered, you may be asked to change clothing.
 No nudity.
 No thongs.
 No pasties.
 No see-through clothing that shows private parts.
-Bikini tops and speedos are okay but must provide adequate coverage.
+Bikini tops and speedos are okay but must provide full coverage of private parts and your rear end.

 What is the policy on cosplay weapons and props?

 Cosplay weapons and props are allowed, with some restrictions.
+The short version: if it could be mistaken for a real weapon or used as a weapon – it is not permitted.
 No real swords will be allowed, even for a cosplay prop, and will be confiscated.
 Obviously fake swords used as cosplay props are allowed.
 Small wooden baseball bats are allowed.
 No guns (even props) will be permitted.
-Archery bows are allowed but no arrows.
-If in doubt, please ask us if the item you are thinking of bringing is allowed.
+No metal props.
+Metal accessories are permitted as long as they cannot be used as a weapon.
+Archery bows are allowed but no sharp arrows (suction cup or ball on the end, no metal or wooden tips).
+If in doubt, please ask us if the item you are thinking of bringing is allowed and we will coordinate with the Japanese Canadian Cultural Centre to provide you an answer.

-Please note that if you bring any kind of prop or cosplay weapon against the restrictions of the Ontario Science Centre that they may be confiscated.
+Please note that if you bring any kind of prop or cosplay weapon against the restrictions of the venue that they may be confiscated.
 People who are found to be using cosplay weapons to fight with other guests may be asked to leave.

 Is there a coat/bag check?